Updated: September 16, 2025

 AI IS JUST GETTING STARTED

 Artificial Intelligence (AI) is showing up everywhere you turn, from self-driving vehicles to summarized product reviews.
 AI thrives on data, and we live in an increasingly digital world.
-In fact, AI market size is expected to reach $407 billion by 2027,1 and BlackRock believes AI could disrupt the global economy over the next decade.
+In fact, AI market size is expected to reach over $4 trillion by 2033, representing a 25x increase vs a market size of $189 billion in 20231, and BlackRock believes AI could disrupt the global economy over the next decade.
 (Learn more about digital disruption and AI).

 Although the concept of AI has been around for decades, recent trends of advancements in semiconductor breakthroughs, data proliferation, and software design have converged to bring the field to an inflection point.
 AI has transcended its “buzzword status,” with businesses across sectors looking to integrate the technology to grow new revenue streams or improve efficiencies.

-AI will bring new efficiencies and revenue opportunities to virtually all segments of the economy
+AI could bring new efficiencies and revenue opportunities to virtually all segments of the economy

 Share of industry employment exposed to automation in the U.S.

-Yet despite the recent attention on AI, we believe the AI theme is still in its early stages, presenting investment opportunities for long-term investors.
+Yet despite the recent attention to AI, we believe the AI theme is still in its early stages, presenting investment opportunities for long-term investors.

 LOOKING BEYOND THE “MAG 7”

 Focusing on the Mag 7 illustrates the potential emphasis on “picking a winner now” when investing in AI.
 The S&P Technology Select Sector Index has exhibited notable disparities between top and bottom performers.
-The difference between top-decile and bottom-decile technology stocks year-to-date is about 47.4%.2 Long-term thematic AI investing is not just about investing in today’s largest tech stocks it is about identifying underappreciated areas within AI that are well-positioned for long-term growth and going beyond today’s market leaders.
+The difference between top-decile and bottom-decile technology stocks year-to-date is about 74.6%.2 Long-term thematic AI investing is not just about investing in today’s largest tech stocks it is about identifying underappreciated areas within AI that are well-positioned for long-term growth and understanding what could come next for AI.

 HOW TO CAPTURE THE FULL AI VALUE CHAIN